andresromero/andresromero.github.com/README.md

-# Sirupsen.com
+# andresromero.github.com

 My personal website and blog.
-I [blogged about it](http://sirupsen.com/the-switch-to-github-pages/).

 ## License

 All my blog posts in `_posts` are copyrighted.

-You should **not** use my design without explicit permission from me.
+You should **not** use my design without explicit permission from Sirupsen.com.
-You are however very welcome to fork my blog to use it as as a starting point for your own, but if you want to use the design you have to ask first.
+You are however very welcome to fork my blog to use it as as a starting point for your own, but if you want to use the design you have to ask him first.